 Supervised clinical experience in community counseling programs.
-Students must sign up and attend fall and spring terms concurrently with Treatment Planning.
+Students must sign up and attend fall and spring terms concurrently with treatment planning.
 Summer I and II are optional.
-Prerequisites: COUN 501 Principles and Techniques of Counseling I, and COUN 502 Principles and Techniques of Counseling II, plus 18 additional hours in counseling (COUN 500 Introduction to Marriage and Family Therapy, COUN 510 Human Growth and Development, COUN 520 Personality and Counseling Theory, COUN 530 Psychopathology and Appraisal, COUN 540 Professional Orientation, and COUN 550 Group Theory and Therapy) and approved candidacy status.
+Prerequisites: COUN 501 Principles and Techniques of Counseling I, COUN 502 Principles and Techniques of Counseling II, plus 18 additional hours in counseling (MMFT 500 Introduction to Marriage and Family Therapy, COUN 510 Human Growth and Development, COUN 520 Personality and Counseling Theory, COUN 530 Psychopathology and Appraisal, COUN 540 Professional Orientation, and COUN 550 Group Theory and Therapy) and approved candidacy status.
 Students are expected to follow the sequence COUN 592 (4 hours), COUN 593 (4 hours) beginning in the fall semester.
 Students who begin their internship in the summer will register for COUN 591 (an additional 2 hours).
-There are three grades a student can earn in the course: P=Pass; NP=Not passing; or L=Long-term.
-Students who do not finish client hours at the end of spring (COUN 593) will register for COUN 594 in summer (an additional 2 hours).
-Students wishing to enroll in Clinical Internship must have: (a) successfully passed candidacy, (b) completed all prerequisites with a "B" or better grade, (c) apply for internship and (d) attend the Internship Fair (during spring semester of that year)(Identical to MMFT 591, 592, 593, 594).
+There are three grades a student can earn in the course: P=Pass, NP=No Pass, or L=Long-term.
+Students who do not finish client hours at the end of spring (COUN 593) will register for COUN 594 in summer (an additional 1-2 hours).
+Students wishing to enroll in clinical internship must have: (a) successfully passed candidacy, (b) completed all prerequisites with a B or better grade, (c) apply for internship, and (d) attend the Internship Fair (during spring semester of that year).

-COUN 595 Special Study in Counseling/Marriage and Family Therapy
+COUN 595 Special Study

-1 to 3 hours.
+1-3 hours.
 A specially designed and individually tailored course of research involving in-depth study of a particular question, problem, or issue presented by the student.
 The student must make application for the study prior to registration for the semester in which the study will be carried out.
-The application must be approved by both the faculty member overseeing the study and the department chair.(Identical to MMFT 595.)
+The application must be approved by both the faculty member overseeing the study and the department chair.